-Here are 3 EGGcellent Ways to Use Plastic Easter Eggs!
+Here are 8 EGGcellent Ways to Use Plastic Easter Eggs!

 (1) USE TO HOLD A TINY GIFT:

-(2) USE TO HOLD A SEWING KIT:
+(3) USE TO HOLD A SEWING KIT:

 Since Easter eggs come in different sizes, choose a larger one and fill with thread, safety pins, sewing needles (safely inserted in a piece of felt or cardboard case) measuring tape and buttons.
 These are great to tuck in a suitcase or also include in a shoebox gift or shelter present.
 I found THESE are good quality measuring tapes you can include.

-(3) USE TO MAKE MARACAS!
+(5) USE TO MAKE MARACAS!

-We filled the eggs with something that will make noise when shaken (rice or beans for home use, pony beads for Operation Christmas Child shoeboxes).
+She holds a monthly craft event at her church and highlights a special craft each time.
+One day she had all these eggs, plastic Easter grass, glue, spoons, tape and other decorations spread out on a table.
+It was so much fun!
+We filled the eggs with something that will make noise when shaken (You could use rice or beans for home use, we used pony beads for Operation Christmas Child shoeboxes).
 We then sealed them closed using hot glue.
-I put a glob of hot glue on the inside of 2 quality plastic spoons and stuck them on each side of the egg.
-With washi or duct tape I secured the handles.
+You want to make sure they are sealed tightly – you don’t want those little items spilling out!
+I then put a glob of hot glue on the inside of 2 quality plastic spoons and stuck them on each side of the egg.
+With a strip of washi tape or duct tape I wrapped the bottom of the spoons to further secured the handles.
 This really makes a firm maraca!

 I’m sure you could come up with more!
-If you do, make sure to let us know!
+If you do, make sure to let me know!